-Most IT support companies do it all in the background and you simply never hear about it.
-In fact, a great IT support partner will spend a great deal of its time monitoring what's going on within your system, and fixing issues before you even realise you have a problem.
+Most IT support companies do it all in the background and you never hear about it.
+In fact, a great IT support partner will spend a lot of its time monitoring what's going on within your system, and fixing issues before you know you have a problem.

-You'll simply never notice its going on.
-And really, that's exactly what you want; monitoring and maintenance you don't even notice.
+You'll never notice its going on.
+And really, that's exactly what you want; monitoring and maintenance you don't notice.